 Entrance fees: 3,500 pesos (Electronic key card given, return it when exiting the place).

 After driving slowly for about 45 minutes from the Laguna, we arrived at the parking space for the Cascadas Del Chupal.
 There’s a restaurant next to the parking space, and from there we walked for about ten minutes to the camping site near the waterfalls.
-When we were there, there’s no one taking care the entrance, in fact, there’s nobody around except us.
+When we were there, there’s no one taking care of the entrance, in fact, there’s nobody around except us.

 Charges per person: